sap-tutorials/btp-dev-guidance/tutorials/add-authorization/add-authorization.md

     Each user entry is part of the `users` object.
 The key is the `id` of the user and they can have different properties.
 For this scenario, you define a `password` and an array of roles.

-    You have added two users:
+    You've added two users:

     - `alice` with the `support` role and no password
     - `bob` with the `support` role and no password

-    > Keep in mind that the CAP roles and the Cloud Foundry roles and scopes are not the same thing.
+    > Keep in mind that the CAP roles and the Cloud Foundry roles and scopes aren't the same thing.
 See [Authentication](https://cap.cloud.sap/docs/node.js/authentication) in the CAP documentation.

 [OPTION END]